All About Holiday Cacti

 Flowering of Easter Cactus

 Unlike the other types, Easter cactus has a more regimented temperature and light requirement to produce blooms.
-During the short days of fall plants require temperatures of 60-70°F for 3-4 weeks followed by temperatures of 47-55°F for 4-6 weeks.
-After this short day and cooling requirement have been met, plants should be grown under longer days in a room with a temperature of 60-70°F. This complicated series of day-length and temperature requirements can sometimes happen naturally through the winter months to allow for bloom in spring.
-However, if these conditions and timing are not met, the Easter cactus will not likely flower.
+In the fall, provide 14–16 hours of uninterrupted darkness and temperatures of 60-70°F for 3-4 weeks, followed by temperatures of 47-55°F for 4-6 weeks.
+After this short day and cooling requirement have been met, grow plants with longer days in temperatures of 60-70°F. This complicated series of day-length and temperature requirements may naturally occur through the winter months.
+However, flowering is unlikely if these conditions are not met.

 Thanksgiving cactus in flower